rkgofiitk/academic-issues.github.io/Topics/Improving_PHD_quality.md

 demographically with lesser developed nations when we aspire to become world leaders.

-We always tend to compare with US, because there is no The number of international students in Indian institutions is just 46k in
+The number of international students in Indian institutions is just 46k in 2021-2022 which dropped by 2% from the previous year.
+The international students account for [35% of Phd enrollments](https://monitor.icef.com/2023/10/further-growth-in-international-enrolment-in-us-graduate-programmes/) in US universities.
+I came across an [insightful post](https://www.quora.com/Why-did-the-Indian-education-system-fail-compared-to-the-global-universities-and-colleges) in quora by
+Anbazhagan Ambrose explaining the issues that dissuade international student to opt for enrollment in Indian institutions.
+Our attitude towards education remains largely and pathetically theory oriented.
+We produce loud mouth bable.

-2021-2022 which dropped by 2% from the previous year. average is 7%.
-So there are major issue in persuing Ph Ds in India. about the difficulties that students face in persuing a Ph.
+major issue in persuing Ph Ds in India. about the difficulties that students face in persuing a Ph.
 D. in India.
 Not all universities including IITs or IISc offer a decent work environment for
 Ph.
 D. scholars.
 Some of issues related environment arise due to r.
 Ph.
 D. is a sort of personal committment with the supervisor.
 So, many problems that affect the quality of Ph.
 D. may germinate from a scholar's inability to